-Housing assignments for first-time freshmen will begin to be released in May 2017 and will continued to be released throughout the summer months.
-Assignments are released primary based on a student's housing priority date.
-Once students have recieved their housing assignment they need to sign their online MSU Housing Contract.
-Due to the number of students who live on-campus, we will release assignments in small waves throughout the summer.
+Online Room Selection (OLRS) for first-time freshmen will begin in May 2018 and will continue throughout the summer months.
+Timeslots to select housing assignments are primarily based on a student's housing priority date (see above).
+Once students have selected their bedspace they will need to sign their online MSU Housing Contract to secure their bedspace.
+Due to the number of students who live in university student housing, we will release time slots in small waves throughout the summer.
+Students wanting room changes can return to the OLRS page to see if other bedspaces have become available.
+Students can make changes until OLRS ends, even if they have already signed their Housing Contract.
+Housing Contracts are transferable to any bedspace in university student housing.
+OLRS will close on July 1st, 2018.
+After this, no online changes can be made.
 We appreciate your patience as we work to place everyone.
 If you have questions or concerns, please contact the Housing and Residence Life office by email at email@example.com or by calling us at 662-325-3555.

 How will my roommate be assigned?

 All first-time freshmen are required to have a roommate.
-We work hard to ensure you are placed with a roommate you are compatiable with.
+You will have ample time to search for and select a roommate you are compatiable with.
 There are a few different ways to obtain a roommate.

-*If you mutually request each other via the housing application before April 1st (incoming freshman for fall semester) or November 30 (incoming Spring students), we will make every effort to assign you together.
-If you request each other after these dates, we may not be able to assign you together.
+*If you mutually request each other via the housing application before April 1st (incoming freshman for fall semester) or November 30 (incoming Spring students), you will be able to assign yourselves together.
+You must first exchange MSU NetIDs to be able to request and confirm one another on the housing application.
+If you request each other after these dates, you may not be able to room together.

-Another option is to use the roommate preferences tab of the housing application, which will allow you to search for a roommate with similar answers to the lifestyle questions.
-Those questions include such items as bedtime, amount of quiet needed, study habits in room, neatness, and room temperature.
-Students may contact suggested potential roommates via msstate.edu email.
+Another option is to use your Fall Roommate Compatibility Questionaire answers on the housing application to search for a roommate with similar answers to those lifestyle questions.
+These questions include such items as bedtime, amount of quiet needed, study habits in room, neatness, and room temperature.
+Students may contact suggested potential roommates via the OLRS messaging system or msstate.edu email.

-If you do not have a preferred roommate, we will use your answers to the lifestyle compatibility questions that you answered on the housing application to assist us in assigning you a compatible roommate.
-Students who do not mutually request a roommate by April 1st will be assigned someone based on the answers to their lifestyle questions by our assignments team.
+If you do not have a preferred roommate, your answers to the lifestyle compatibility questions that you answered on the housing application will assist you in selecting a compatible roommate during OLRS.
+Students who do not mutually request a roommate by April 1st can select a room with someone based on their answers to the lifestyle questions.